mimachniak/sysopslife.pages/_posts/2021-11-23-M365-SharePoint-Guest-account-expiration.md

 ### SharePoint Site guest expiring access (Extend or remove access)

+We can manage guest expiration of site level for permission settings.
+Site administrators can:
+-	Extend access for guest without waiting to policy applied
+-	Remove access for guest without waiting to policy applied

 1. On web browser open site URL
 2. On navigation options in right upper corner open site **Settings**